Accessibility statement

 The ECORISC experience

-As an ECORISC student you'll embark on a just under four year journey designed to take you from a novice researcher to an effective and influential environmental specialist who has the skills and expertise required to undertake high quality interdisciplinary research necessary to solve real world challenges associated with managing chemical risks.
+ECORISC students embark on a just under four-year journey designed to take them from a novice researcher to an effective and influential environmental specialist with the skills and expertise required to undertake high quality interdisciplinary research necessary to solve real world challenges associated with managing chemical risks.

-You'll work on a challenging research project and receive high quality training in environmental pollution science, transferrable and specialist skills.
-Through the close involvement of our associated partners in the design and delivery of the training programme, year group challenge events, student mentoring and their hosting of secondments and internships you'll gain experience of working in a real world environment.
+Students work on challenging research projects and receive high quality training in environmental pollution science, transferrable and specialist skills.
+Through the close involvement of our associated partners in the design and delivery of the training programme, year group challenge events, student mentoring and their hosting of secondments and internships students gain experience of working in a real world environment.

 Core training programme

-Over the first two years of your ECORISC PhD programme you'll receive subject-specific training, delivered in collaboration with our partner organisations, in:
+Over the first two years of their ECORISC PhD programme students receive subject-specific training, delivered in collaboration with our partner organisations, in:

 • ecotoxicology